HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   sql_file="tls_ca_issuers_pages.sql",
 ) }}

-The total share of sites using a certificate of Let's Encrypt has gone down slightly to 52.6% from 56% in the last edition.
-One of the contributing factors as can be seen in the data is the larger share of certificates issued by the WE1 certificate from GTS, although the total share by GTS-issued certificates (WE1 and others) has not been calculated.
+The total share of sites using a certificate from Let's Encrypt has gone down slightly to 52.6% from 56% in the last edition.
+One of the contributing factors, as can be seen in the data, is the larger share of certificates issued by the WE1 certificate from GTS.
+However, the total share by GTS-issued certificates (WE1 and others) has not been calculated.

 ### HTTP Strict Transport Security